How to leave your California residency?

 3. Avoid California income: Be cautious with income sourcing, as California will tax certain incomes even after you leave.

-4. Track your days: Ensure you spend more days in your new state and track your days in and out of California for at least four years thereafter.
+4. Track your days: Ensure you spend more days in your new state than in California and track your days in and out of California for at least four years thereafter.

-Adhering to these steps will help digital nomads and expats demonstrate a clear change in residency, reducing the likelihood of facing California's exit tax implications.
+Taking each of these steps will help digital nomads and expats demonstrate a clear change in residency, reducing the likelihood of facing the implications of California's exit tax.

 Here are factors that could trigger such tax implications: